 Cons of buying a new car in Japan

 Due to the difficulty of obtaining a loan, the fact that many foreign residents of Japan are here only for short term period of two or three years, and the lower upfront costs associated with leasing, most expats find it more convenient to lease a car for the duration of their time in Japan.

-Buying a used car in Japan is similar in process to buying a new car.
-It requires many of the same taxes paid and forms filled out as buying a new car does.
+Buying a used car in Japan is similar to the process of buying a new car, requiring many of the same taxes paid and forms filled out as buying a new car does.